So you want to be a playa medic?

 Mandatory criteria for working as a medical care provider with ESD:

 You are licensed in the state of Nevada.
 For those with a Nevada license, ESD still requires one year of experience in your field of practice and no actions against that license within the prior five years.

 OR (for those without a Nevada license)

 You can receive full reciprocity from the state as a volunteer by fulfilling the following:

 a.
 Be licensed to practice in the United States

 You must carry a license of EMT-B or higher in the United States or its Territories.
 Doctors, Nurses, LVNs, NPs, Paramedics and other licensed practitioners are all welcome to apply.
-Unfortunately, we cannot accept out of country licenses.
-We also cannot accept certificates, such as Wilderness First Responder, Certified Nurse Assistant, etc. as certificates are not allowed per state regulations.
+Unfortunately, the state of Nevada will not allow us to accept out of country licenses per NRS 629.450.
+We also cannot accept certificates, such as Wilderness First Responder, Certified Nurse Assistant, Respiratory Therapist, etc. as certificates are not allowed per state regulations.

 b.
 Have no actions against your license in the last five years

-This means, if your license has been suspended for any reason within the last five years, regulations prohibit us from utilizing you on our team.
+This means, if your license has been suspended or revoked for any reason within the last five years, Nevada statute prohibit us from utilizing you on our team.

 c.
 Have been continuously practicing within your current license scope of practice for the last three years